Blog Post

 Frontend visibility

-• WebPageTest for in-depth frontend perf
+• WebPageTest for in-depth frontend performance analysis

 • Browser + mobile RUM SDKs for teams who can instrument the frontend